 Does your target audience really want it?

-Does it provide a tangible result and instant gratification?
+Can it provide a tangible result and instant gratification?

-Does it have perceived and real value?
+Is there perceived and real value?

 Does it solve a specific problem?